 One of the more appealing things about the Legacy Card Show is that it looks positioned as a repeatable local event rather than a one-off splashy convention.
 That can be especially helpful for Austin-area collectors who want a dependable place to check in with the hobby, move some cards, and keep up with the local scene over time.

 The April show also lands nicely as a spring hobby stop for local collectors.
-If the vendor mix stays consistent, attendees should be able to expect a comfortable room with a combination of sports cards, Pokémon inventory, and a little bit of everything else depending on who sets up that weekend.
+Attendees should be able to expect a comfortable room with a combination of sports cards, Pokémon inventory, and a little bit of everything else depending on who sets up that weekend.

 A Show for All Levels of Collectors